dachande/pmdg737fmc/README.md

 ## Credits

-A huge shoutout and a big thank you to Lorby for his excellent software *Axis & Oh's* and for his initial version of this CDU add-on for the PMDG 737.
+A huge shoutout and a big thank you to Lorby for his excellent software *Axis And Ohs* and for his initial version of this CDU add-on for the PMDG 737.
 Awesome work!